Are you planning to develop a playground? You may discover that there are more equipment options than you expected.

 What comes to mind when you think of playground climbing?
 Probably some type of jungle gym.

-But for modern playgrounds, there’s a whole wide world of what we call climbing elements.
+But for modern playgrounds and playground climbers, there’s a whole wide world of what we call climbing elements.

-Along with items reminiscent of a classic jungle gym, you can choose from features like:
+Along with items reminiscent of a classic jungle gym, you can choose from features like the following:

-A climbing element might be the most advanced play structure in the playground.
+A climbing element might be the most advanced play equipment in the playground.
 Some strength and coordination are required, making these a hit with older kids.

 Teeter Totters and See Saws

-Teeter totter, meanwhile, may come from the Nordic language word tittermatorter.
+Meanwhile, teeter-totter may come from the Nordic word tittermatorter.

-See saws are playground elements that help children learn to understand how their body occupies space in the world around them.
+Seesaws are playground equipment that helps children understand how their body occupies space in the world around them.

 Musical Element